Once Upon a Time in America: Plot

 In the 1930s, three thugs search for a man named "Noodles".
-Noodles is drugging himself in an opium den with a newspaper next to him featuring the death of bootleggers Patrick Goldberg, Philip Stein and Maximilian Bercovicz.
+Noodles is drugging himself in an opium den with a newspaper next to him featuring the deaths of bootleggers Patrick Goldberg, Philip Stein and Maximilian Bercovicz.
 He recalls the police removing their corpses, one burnt beyond recognition.
 Noodles evades capture and leaves the city.

 In 1918, David "Noodles" Aaronson leads a gang of his three friends—"Patsy" Goldberg, "Cockeye" Stein and Dominic—performing jobs for local gangster Bugsy.
 They meet Max as he foils one of their robberies but has the booty stolen from him by corrupt police officer Whitey.
 Max joins their gang, and they blackmail Whitey to get the same police protection as Bugsy.

 The gang becomes successful liquor smugglers.
 They deposit their earnings in a locker, giving the key to a trusted friend, Moe.
 Noodles is in love with Moe's sister Deborah, who dreams of becoming a dancer.
 Due to his socialization as a gangster, Deborah sees no future for their love.
 Bugsy, now a rival, ambushes the gang and fatally shoots Dominic.
 Noodles kills Bugsy and is sentenced to prison.

 When he is released a decade later, Noodles rejoins his gang.
 During a diamond heist, they use jewelry employee Carol as their informant.
-She goads Noodles into hitting her, after which he rapes her; she soon becomes Max's girlfriend.
+She goads Noodles into hitting her to make it "look real", after which he rapes her; she soon becomes Max's girlfriend.
 Noodles realizes that the heist was commissioned by a syndicate figure to eliminate competition.
 This leads to tensions between Max and Noodles, the latter seeking independence.
 The gang provides protection for Teamsters' union boss O'Donnell, during the course of which they exchange newborns at a clinic, punishing the head of police, whose wife has just given birth to a boy at that clinic.
 This results in the police withdrawing their actions against striking workers.

 Noodles takes Deborah on a lavish date.
 When she reveals her plans to pursue a career in Hollywood, he snaps and rapes her.
 As she departs the next day, he attempts to catch a glance of her sitting on the train, but she avoids eye contact.